dreev65/C195/README.txt

 ##Delete Customer:
 - Users must select a customer record from the table before clicking the "Delete Customer" buton
 - User will then be prompted to confirm the deletion of the customer
+- If appointments are tied to the customer, user will be prompted to delete those first
 - Once confirmed, user will be redirected to the customers window